UK astrophysicists investigate two new neutron star smash-ups

 Researchers from the Universities of Birmingham, Cardiff and Glasgow are key partners in the international scientific collaboration led by the National Science Foundation's Laser Interferometer Gravitational-Wave Observatory (LIGO), based in the United States, and Virgo, based in Italy.
 The new detections were made during its latest run, which commenced on 1 April 2019.

-Professor Alberto Vecchio, Director of the Institute of Gravitational Wave Astronomy, University of Birmingham, said: “LIGO-Virgo have gone off a flying start in the new observing run.
+Professor Alberto Vecchio, Director of the Institute for Gravitational Wave Astronomy, University of Birmingham, said: “LIGO-Virgo have gone off a flying start in the new observing run.
 We are busy following up several gravitational-wave detection candidates from binary systems of black holes and neutron stars.
 If the instruments continue to perform as they’ve done so far, it’s going to be many sleepless nights of hard work to tease out from the data the full richness of information from these intriguing cosmic collisions."

 On April 25, 2019, the detectors registered gravitational waves from what appears likely to be a collision between two neutron stars—the dense remnants of massive exploded stars – which occurred about 500 million light-years from Earth.

 One day later, on April 26, the LIGO-Virgo network spotted another candidate source from an event about 1.2 billion light-years away.
 While the signal was weak and thus requires further investigation, initial analysis of the signal suggests one possibility is that it could have been caused by an event which has never been witnessed before: the collision of a neutron star and black hole.

 The new results join the growing list of possible gravitational-wave detections since LIGO and Virgo resumed operations last month.